EdgarZerpaZG/sprint-7-react/README.md

 The goal of this project is to:
 - Understand the use of **differents tecnologies** in React to manage data through the APP.
+- Gain hands-on experience with modern frontend development tools and DDBB environment.
 - Explore how to handle dynamic data and images within a React application.
-- Gain hands-on experience with modern frontend development tools.

 ---